Tunalı Hilmi: Life

 He was born in 1871 in Eski Cuma, today in Bulgaria.
 His mother was Rukiye Hanım, from the Hacıabdullah family, and his father was İsmail Efendi, a tobacco factory owner and reji tobacco expert, from the Kantacıoğulları family.
-He migrated to Istanbul with his family due to the Russo-Turkish War (1877-1878).
+He migrated to Istanbul with his family due to the Russo-Turkish War (1877–1878).

 His time in education

 After completing his primary and secondary education in different parts of Anatolia due to the duty of his father, who was the "provincial certificate authority", he graduated from Fatih Military High School and enrolled in Kuleli Military Medical High School.
 In this period, when secret societies against Abdul Hamid II's administration were intensified, he published the weekly newspaper "Teşvik" in handwriting and wrote articles against the administration.
 Although a journal gave him away, no evidence was found against him and no action was taken against him because he burned the newspapers.

-He continued his education at Gülhane Training and Research Hospital.
+He continued his education at Gülhane Training and Research Hospital (formerly known as Gülhane Military Academy of Medicine).
 In this school, he founded the Mektepliler Cemiyet-i Hafiyesi, which later merged with the Committee of Union and Progress.
 At the time, he was arrested for sending money to Ahmet Verdani, who was in Paris; He was released from prison after being pardoned.

 Some members went into exile when the decision of exiling the leaders of the Union of Osmanli was taken in 1895, of which Hilmi was a member; Some of them did not comply with this decision and fled abroad.
 Tunalı Hilmi, who was in the last year of medicine, fled the country and settled in Geneva, Switzerland in 1895.